octobercms/docs/3.x/element/form/field-email.md

 # Email

-`email` - renders a single line text box with the type of `email`, triggering an email-specialised keyboard in mobile browsers.
+The `email` field renders a single line text box with the type of `email`, triggering an email-specialised keyboard in mobile browsers.

 ```yaml
 user_email: